• Skip to primary navigation

 Tamari/soy sauce - Gives saltiness to the sauce.
 You can sub in a lower sodium alternative such as Braggs Liquid Aminos if needed.

 Oyster mushrooms - Any mushrooms will work, but I love the chewy texture of oysters.
-Look for them in your local Asian grocery store as they'll probably be cheaper.
+Look for them in your local Asian grocery store as they'll be cheaper.

 Tofu in a cast iron pan being flipped with a wooden spatula.